ceph/ceph/doc/radosgw/multisite.rst

 One zonegroup in the list of zonegroups must be the default zonegroup.
 There can be only one default zonegroup.
-In the case that there is only one zonegroup which was not designated the default zonegroup when it was created, use the folloiwng command to make it the default zonegroup.
+In the case that there is only one zonegroup which was not designated the default zonegroup when it was created, use the following command to make it the default zonegroup.
 Commands of this form can be used to change which zonegroup is the default.

 #.
 Designate a zonegroup as the default zonegroup: